sillsdev/ptx2pdf/docs/cookbook/updating-xetex-in-texlive/README.md

 <a name="TOC-Solution">

-Listed below are the steps I followed to successfully update the version of XeTeX in my TeX Live installation.

-Some details: I started with TeX Live 2007, standard installation, with files located at C:\TeXLive2007\.
-It has XeTeX 0.996, and I wanted to update to XeTeX 0.997 which has support for the \includepdf macro.
+If you have a TeX Live installation as installed by the TeX Live installer, run `tlmgr update --self --all`

+If you have a mini installation based on W32TeX then continue reading.
 </a>

-*   Download the latest "xetex-dev" package from Akira's [W32TeX page](http://w32tex.org/):</a>
+*   Download the latest W32TeX build using the CTAN mirror from Akira's [W32TeX page](http://w32tex.org/): You will need the following files.

-    *   <a name="TOC-Solution">go to </a>[http://www.fsci.fuk.kindai.ac.jp/kakuto/win32-ptex/web2c75-e.html](http://www.fsci.fuk.kindai.ac.jp/kakuto/win32-ptex/web2c75-e.html) (no longer available)
-    *   scroll down to XeTeX-DEV for W32 (0.997)
-    *   click on link to download the file [ xetex-dev-w32.tar.bz2 ]
+    *   dvipdfm-w32.tar.xz
+    *   latex.tar.xz
+    *   mftools.tar.xz
+    *   pdftex-w32.tar.xz
+    *   platex.tar.xz
+    *   ptex-w32.tar.xz
+    *   web2c-lib.tar.xz
+    *   web2c-w32.tar.xz
+    *   xetex-w32.tar.xz

+*   For further validation, you can download these files from the other mirrors, and compare the files using a diff tool or checksums.
+    There are often differences in the downloaded files between the different mirrors, probably because the W32TeX project builds very frequently (perhaps daily), and it takes some time for the mirrors to be updated.

+*   You could pick and choose the latest file from among the mirrors (which is not entirely possible as some of the mirrors do not display timestamps, and of those timestamps that are displayed the timezone of the mirror might make the timestamp seem different, even for the same time of building the tarball).
+    This is not recommended, as you might get files from two different builds of W32TeX.
+    Therefore, update your installation with files all from the same mirror.

-*  Uncompress the .tar.bz2 file, making sure to maintain the folder structure
+*  Uncompress the .tar.xz files, making sure to maintain the folder structure

-   *   not all Windows compression programs can handle this type of file, try 7-zip.org or bzip.org
+   *   not all Windows compression programs can handle this type of file, try 7-zip.org
+   *   Linux users can use `tar -Jxf filename.tar.xz`

-*  Open the \bin folder at the top of that folder structure and select and copy all files
+*  Use a directory diff tool (such as WinMerge, meld, or kdiff3) to compare the \bin and \share folders, and copy the files that differ.

-     *   14 files in my case, all *.dll and *.exe files

-*  Go to C:\TeXLive2007\bin\win32 folder and paste

-     *   This will replace 13 files (3 of which were identical, but that's not a problem)
-     *   One file wasn't in the \win32 folder before, icudt38.dll, so it will just paste

-*  Go to a command prompt and type "fmtutil --byfmt xetex".
-*  Now you should be able to use the new version (0.997) of XeTeX
+   You don't want to copy all the files, as that will substantially increase the size of your mini installation.

+     *   You may have to adjust the directory names and file locations, as these change due to Tex Live development.
+     *   In the `\bin` folder, there are two files that have a version number in them (X indicating a digit), `icudtXX.dll` and `kpathseaXXX.dll`.
+You will need to remove the older file, and add the newer file.

+*  You might need to run `fmtutil --byfmt xetex`, although XeTeX may do this for you when you first run XeTeX.

-    *   The first time I ran XeTeX it took quite a while - rebuilding some databases
+*  The first time XeTeX runs it might take quite a while - rebuilding some font databases.

-<small>Updated on Aug 26, 2019 by Lorna Evans</small>
+<small>Updated on Aug 30, 2019 by Bobby de Vos</small>